Skip to main content

 Running Your Own Analysis

 The analysis described here is replicable.
 Bitcoin daily data is freely available.
 The Goertzel algorithm, Bartels testing, and Hurst exponent calculations can be applied to any price series.
-FractalCycles provides this analysis pipeline for any asset you upload — you can verify or challenge every claim made on this page by running the same data through the same tools.
+FractalCycles provides this analysis pipeline for any asset you upload.
+You can verify or challenge every claim made on this page by running the same data through the same tools.

 That is the difference between structural analysis and narrative commentary.
 One is testable.
 One is not.